-A seven-week program covering advanced Microsoft Excel® for statistical modeling and data analytics
+A six-week certificate program covering advanced Microsoft Excel for statistical modeling and data analytics

-Program content includes lectures, demos and hands-on exercises.
-Students are required bring a laptop with Microsoft Excel (version 2016 or 2019) to each class.
+Program content includes lectures, demos, and hands-on exercises.
+Students are required to bring a laptop with current versions of Microsoft Excel (version 2016 or 2019) to every class.
 Students can obtain a copy of the software via Microsoft’s Office 365 Education.

 For a complete program description, download the program's brochure.

 The term "Microsoft Excel" is a registered trademark.
 The Data Analytics with Excel Program at DePaul University is an independent program of study and is not affiliated with nor has it been authorized, sponsored, or otherwise approved by external entities.

 Application Deadline:Dec.
 8, 2021

 Tuition Deadline:Dec.
 15, 2021

 Classes Begin:Jan.
 4, 2022

 Classes End:Feb.
 8, 2022